8 Days Tibet Tour – Kathmandu to Lhasa Overland

 Gyantse 13041 ft / 3975m:

-I spent the night in Gyantse and had the opportunity to climb the fortress and have breathtaking views over the Gyantse city and its surroundings.
+I spent the night in Gyantse and had the opportunity to climb the fortress and have breathtaking views of the Gyantse city and its surroundings.
 I loved the old town, with typical Tibetan houses.

 ✅ Day 6: Gyantse 13041 ft – Lhasa 11450 ft